 SR-347 isn’t just a commuter road.
 It’s a freight route.

-Distribution centers and logistics hubs in the Maricopa and Casa Grande areas generate commercial truck traffic that uses SR-347 to reach I-10.
-Amazon, UPS, and several food distribution operations have facilities within 15 miles of the corridor.
-ADOT’s traffic counts show commercial vehicles make up approximately 18% of SR-347 volume.
+Distribution and logistics operations in the Maricopa and Casa Grande areas generate commercial truck traffic that uses SR-347 to reach I-10.
+That commercial share of the traffic mix is consistent with the warehouse and distribution growth across the region.

 The Commuter Problem